-A smoke alarm is an often overlooked, but very important part of keeping your home safe.
-Many fire deaths happen in the home, especially at night or early in the morning when people are asleep.
-Death is usually caused by breathing in the smoke and toxic gases from the fire, not from being burned.
-Poisonous gases created during a fire, like carbon monoxide, can quickly cause a person to become confused and disoriented.
+Smoke alarms save lives.
+A smoke alarm is very important for keeping your home safe.
+You can die in a fire at home, especially at night or early in the morning when you're asleep.
+More people die from breathing in smoke and poisonous gases (like carbon monoxide) from the fire than from being burned.

-Once a fire starts it can spread quickly.
-In as little as 3 minutes, the heat from a small fire can cause everything in the room to burst into flames (called a flashover).
+Fire can spread quickly.
+In just 3 minutes, the heat from a small fire can cause everything in the room to catch on fire (called a flashover).

-A smoke alarm, when properly installed, tested, and maintained gives you an early warning of a fire, which increases your chances of getting out.
+A smoke alarm, when properly installed, tested, and maintained, gives you an early warning of a fire so you have a better chance of getting out.

 By law, smoke alarms sold in Canada must comply with the Underwriters Laboratories of Canada (ULC) Standard for Smoke Alarms, CAN/ULC-S531.
 ULC studies show that both types of alarms work equally well to detect smoke and sound a loud warning.
-Installing both types of smoke alarms within a home can increase safety.
+Installing both types of smoke alarms in your home can make it safer.

 Smoke alarms are powered by batteries or household electricity (hard-wired):